Slieve Donard and Newcastle, Mourne Mountains, Co Down

 Mourne Mountains, County Down

-Mourne Mountains, County Down Courtesy of Tourism Northern Ireland
+Mourne Mountains, Co Down Courtesy of Tourism Northern Ireland

-The name “Mourne” derives from the 12th‑century Mac Mahon clan, whose settlement gave the range its modern spelling.
-Between 1904 and 1922 the Belfast Water Commissioners built the 22‑mile dry‑stone Mourne Wall to protect the catchment of the Silent Valley Reservoir, which today supplies water to much of County Down and Belfast.
-At the summit of Slieve Croob once stood a massive 19th‑century cairn, originally 70 m in circumference and 16 m high; only scattered stones remain.
+The name ‘Mourne’ derives from the 12th-century Mac Mahon clan, whose settlement gave the range its modern spelling.
+Between 1904 and 1922 the Belfast Water Commissioners built the 22-mile dry-stone Mourne Wall to protect the catchment of the Silent Valley Reservoir, which still supplies much of County Down and Belfast.
+A massive 19th-century cairn once stood at the summit of Slieve Croob, originally 70 m round and 16 m high; only scattered stones remain.

 The Mourne Mountains

-The heart of the AONB is the Mourne range, home to Northern Ireland’s highest peak, Slieve Donard (850 m).
-The surrounding peaks – Slieve Bearnagh, Slieve Commedagh and Slieve Binnian – are all accessible via a network of marked trails.
-Popular entry points include the High Mournes Scenic Loop, Donard Forest and the Silent Valley Visitor Centre.
+The heart of the AONB is the Mourne range, with Slieve Donard (850 m), Northern Ireland’s highest peak.
+Slieve Bearnagh, Slieve Commedagh and Slieve Binnian are all reachable by marked trail.
+The usual entry points are the High Mournes Scenic Loop, Donard Forest and the Silent Valley Visitor Centre.

 Climbing Slieve Croob

-Slieve Croob, the highest hill in the Dromara Hills, offers a compact yet rewarding hike.
-The most popular route starts at the Dree Hill Road car park and follows a metalled transmitter road up to the summit.
+Slieve Croob, the highest hill in the Dromara Hills, is a compact climb.
+The popular route starts at the Dree Hill Road car park and follows a metalled transmitter road to the top.

 ItemDetails